kithenry/kithenry/README.md

 <!--
   Hi!
 I'm Keith — a self-taught systems thinker, builder, and mentor.
   This profile is a living interface to my digital workshop.
+  It's currently AI-Gen.. will make it my own soon.
 -->

-### 🐧 Linux | 🛠️ Self-Hosting | 📝 Org-Driven Workflows
+### 🐧 Linux | 🛠️ Self-Hosting | 📝 Programming
-I live in the terminal (`zsh` + `tmux`), breathe in Org mode, and thrive on Arch’s rolling cadence.
+I crib in the terminal (`zsh` + `tmux`), emacs is my best friend, and Arch.
-Not just a user—I build layers *on top* of the stack: custom tooling, offline-first systems, and commitment scaffolds.
+I like to build stuff.
+If I have a problem, most of them usually technical, I am willing to put in all it takes to realise the solution.

 ---